MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 With Dynamics 365 Remote Assist on HoloLens, you can collaborate with:

-- A Teams desktop user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook
+- A Teams desktop user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook.
+To learn more about combinations of different types of users on group calls, see [Group calls](#group-calls).

 - A Dynamics 365 Remote Assist mobile user in a one-to-one call or group call

 - A Teams mobile user in a one-to-one call

-To learn more about combinations of different types of users on group calls, see [Group calls](#group-calls).

 > [!NOTE]
 > The mixed-reality toolbar will not appear if the Dynamics 365 Remote Assist user joins the call from two different devices.